 Gail and Glenn met in college and during their 36 years of marriage, they lived in Seattle, Denver, Washington, DC, Dallas and Portland, Oregon.
 They raised two wonderful daughters, who have their father’s passion for making the world a better place.
 Gail has a BA in English from Western Washington University, and graduate studies from the University of Washington and Mary Washington University.
 She is a retired English, AP English and Gifted and Talented teacher having taught in Washington, Virginia and Texas.
 While residing in Denton, Texas, she served as President of the Forrestridge Homeowners’ Association and on the Mayor’s Citizens’ Blue Ribbon Task Force.
-She is involved in her church and the Coppell Women's Club.
+She lives in Coppell, Texas and is involved in her church and the Coppell Women's Club.
 Her passions include reading, travel, reaching out to the less fortunate, social justice issues, her grandchildren and continuing Glenn’s legacy.
-Gail lives in Coppell, Texas.,

 DANIELLE (GARCELON) HESS

 Danielle, Glenn and Gail’s youngest daughter, was born in Colorado, raised in Virginia, and now happily calls Texas home.
 She is a registered nurse and works as a school nurse.
 She is also an Executive Sales Leader with Norwex.
 She and her husband have three children: Carson, Griffin, and Hadley.
 Danielle is active in her church.
-She regularly delivers donated items to a local social service organization.
+She regularly does volunteer work with her children..
 Danielle and her dad were “buddies” and, over the years, developed a very close relationship while running races together - or just sitting and talking over a glass of wine.
 She is forever thankful that her father was able to walk her down the aisle at her 2005 wedding to husband, Jason and that he was able to meet and hold Carson Glenn, whom he called C. Glenn.

 NICOLE (GARCELON) SMITH